 Students will sing and perform various genres of music such as traditional choral, jazz, pop, musical and world music.
 Although this class is heavily performance based, students will learn Vocal Anatomy and Health along with basic music theory.
-There are a lot of leadership opportunities and it's a rigorous class with high expectations in participation.
+There are a lot of leadership opportunities and it's a rigorous class with high expectations in participation and collaboration.

-Beginner Band (Secondary)
+Beginner Band (Gr.
+6-12)